Crypto-Brothers/go-gin-vehicle-event-ledger-api/README.md

 GET /vehicleToken - return all asset NFT info for a vehicle

-POST /vehicleToken - create an asset NFT for a vehicle
+POST /vehicleToken - create an asset NFT & a vehicle ledger for a vehicle

 PUT /vehicleToken - transfer ownership of the fixed asset NFT for a vehicle

 ### Vehicle Events
-These end points are used to read and write to the Hedera Topic that will record all maintenace/repair events for each vehical.
+These end points are used to read and write to the Hedera Topic that will record all life events for each vehicle.
 For this demo, a topic for a particular vehicle will be created once an asset NFT for the vehical has been created.
-The app will only allow the owner of the NFT and other authorized parties to record maintenace/reapir events to the topic.
-This is to ensure the validity of the party recording the maintenace/reapir events.
+The app will only allow the vehicle account and authorized parties, such as tax offices, to record events to the topic.

 GET /vehicleEvents - return all messages for the vehicle event topic